 I’d suggest a full lycra cycling outfit!

-No, seriously, you don’t need anything specific, I was going out in Soho that evening so had on a knee-length dress and plimsols and that was fine.
+No, seriously, you don’t need anything specific, I was going out in Soho that evening (researching the Batman bar and the bar behind a bookcase for our fun Soho post) so had on a knee-length dress and plimsols and that was fine.

 Personally, ladies (or grooms-to-be in drag!)
 I wouldn’t wear too short or tight a dress, as you might find yourself flashing Soho (but, hey, it’s Soho, no-one cares) but there were plenty of the Hen Do ladies in bodycon dresses who managed to get on their seats okay.